mendixlabs/smart-apps-computer-use/README.md

       - image/.config/tint2/applications/terminal.desktop
 - The computer use agent seems unable to type properly in text fields.
     - This is most likely due to screenshot behavior in the virtual computer.
-    - As a workaround for this issue, locate script `computer.py` and add a line `await asyncio.sleep(0.5)` after line 172 (in the "key" action before taking the screenshot).
+    - As a workaround for this issue, locate script `C:\my-computer-use\anthropic-quickstarts\computer-use-demo\computer_use_demo\tools\computer.py`.
+Edit the file: add a line `await asyncio.sleep(0.5)` after line 172 (in the "type" action, just before taking the base64 screenshot).
 Do not forget to build the Docker image again and run it.